 Construction is about to start on a 77 MW solar heat plant for the Water World leisure resort in Handan, a city in the northern Chinese province of Hebei.
 The materials for the 110,000 m2 field of parabolic trough collectors are already on site.
 The car parks, on the roofs of which the solar thermal system will be built, have been put up as well.
 Their final inspection, however, is still pending, since Handan is in a region that went into lockdown following reports of Covid-19 cases.
-The information given in this article was supplied by Yu Wang, General Manager of Inner Mongolia XuChen Energy, the technology provider and future operator of the system, during an interview in April.
-He expects construction to stay on schedule so that the leisure resort will be able to open before the end of this year.
+The information given in this article was supplied by Yu Wang, General Manager of Inner Mongolia Xuchen Energy, the technology provider and future operator of the system, during an interview in April.
+He expects construction to stay on schedule so that the leisure resort will be able to open in 2023.
 Meanwhile, XuChen has also been drawing up plans for other large eco-tourism resorts with solar district heating supply.
 Photo taken from https://www.sohu.com/a/523221168_120093798

 “Handan and the regional government support the construction of Water World and want the tourism resort to start operating as early as this year.
 That is a realistic timetable, as the solar field is the last component to be built still,” Wang said during his interview.
 Both the heat supply system and the technical room has been finished already.
 Depending on how the pandemic progresses, construction on the collector field could begin in May and, according to Wang, will take about six months.
 Once completed this field will be the largest solar district heating plant with parabolic troughs worldwide.